-MSILC also leased storage space during the year ended September 30, 2019.
-The amount paid for this space was \$1,580.
+MSILC also leased storage space during the year ended September 30, 2020.
+The amount paid for this space was approx. \$723.

-NOTE 7 - 401(k) RETIREMENT PLAN
+NOTE 7 - RETIREMENT PLAN

-The Corporation has a retirement plan under section 401(k) of the Internal Revenue Code.
+The Corporation has a SIMPLE IRA retirement plan under section 408(a-p) of the Internal Revenue Code.
 All employees are eligible to participate.
 The Corporation matches up to 3% of gross wages.
-The Corporation made contributions of \$3,578 to the plan for the year ended September 30, 2019.
+The Corporation had one participating employee during the fiscal year and made contributions of \$1,525 to the plan for the year ended September 30, 2020.